pjn51/brainweb-2/Work/Ideas/Most energy is solar.md

 The only force that I can think of that isn't caused by the sun would be things caused by gravity, such as tides.

+This is a great example of how interconnected the universe is.

 ---
 #idea/science